iluwatar/java-design-patterns/version-number/README.md

 ## Intent of Version Number Design Pattern

-Ensure data consistency and integrity by tracking changes to data with version numbers.
+Ensure data consistency and integrity in Java applications by tracking changes with version numbers—a crucial component of concurrent data management.

 ## Detailed Explanation of Version Number Pattern with Real-World Examples